kanriapp/kanri/README.md

 A granular list of priorities can be found [in the roadmap in the projects tab of this GitHub repo](https://github.com/trobonox/kanri/projects).

 This project is open for any contributions or feature requests, though always keep in mind that I am still a student with limited time and I might not be able to process every request immediately.

+> [!NOTE]
+> This project is still in active development and is provided "AS IS".
+Please make regular backups/exports to prevent any data loss.

 ## 🛠 Contributing & Build Setup
 If you want to contribute, please take a look at the [Contribution Guidelines](https://github.com/trobonox/kanri/blob/main/CONTRIBUTING.md).